-Follow these steps to buying a home including find house, inspect, negotiate price, seek financing, sign agreement and settle the closing costs.
+Follow these steps to buying a house including find home, inspect, negotiate price, seek financing, sign agreement and settle.

 Before you start your search for a used of new home you should find a list of real estate companies.
 They may have the listed property you want to buy listed under homes for sale.
 You can get a real estate agent to do it for you or do it yourself when there is an offer on a house.

 It is a waste of time to look at houses that are priced far beyond your budget.
 Think about the mortgage payments that you can comfortably afford to pay on a monthly basis.
 Think also about how you are going to cope if your situation changes or if the interest rates increase.
 Be honest with yourself and stick with the price range you can afford.
 Remember, there are other expenses such as mortgage fees that you will have to pay.
 Before you choose a given house, make sure that you really know it is a home you can afford.

 2. Inspect House Condition

 Home buyers need do home inspection to check the condition of the home.
 This is one of the most important steps in real estate purchase.
 You should contract an experienced surveyor to do this for you.
 You want to be present during the inspection.
 Visit the house with a trusted inspector before you make the final decision.
 They will assess potential issues and damages.
 For instance, if you’re buying an old house, chances are you will renovate it straightway.
 An experienced inspector will give you estimates and you can make an informed decision.

 Again, you don’t want nasty surprises along the route – like a leaking roof.
 If you have to get a home loan remember to compare rates such as service charges and interest rate.
 The property surveyor will survey the property and check for any problems.
 If problems are identified by the surveyor, they will definitely affect the value of the property.
 Before you hire an agent, you should find out how much he is going to charge you for home inspection.
 When the survey is complete, you may want to renegotiate the price of the house.